|What you should know about Household Hazardous Products

 Wear Rubber Gloves

 Always read labels and follow directions carefully.
-If you can’t use a product up, try to find a neighbor, friend, or community organization who can.
+If you can’t use a product up, try to find a neighbor, friend, or community organization (high school drama or art department!) who can.

 STORE IN A COOL DRY PLACE: